 Our important Research Landscape Report provides an overview of the current research landscape in Europe and beyond, and offers key information regarding those who work in these areas of social innovation, their research interests and the current status of their work.

-The SIC projects supports policymakers at European and other levels to design policies and other measures to support social innovation by making evidence-based recommendations and linking policymakers to practitioners, citizens and the latest research.
+The SIC project supports policymakers at European and other levels to design policies and other measures to support social innovation by making evidence-based recommendations and linking policymakers to practitioners, citizens and the latest research.
 We identify existing policy recommendations, and tracking policy trends and change over time, and showing where current priorities lie, at a cross-cutting level and within the thematic areas of the SIC networks (find out more).

 - Seven principles of socially innovative policy making